 Your employees should have the IT security education they need to identify suspicious emails or internal requests and take the right steps to stop hackers in their tracks.
 If they receive a fraudulent email dressed as a client request to wire funds, employees should know that your firm’s protocol requires a phone-call to the client to confirm the legitimacy of the request.
 If they receive a suspicious email from a coworker urging that they review a linked client file, employees should know how to check for a malicious link before clicking anything in the message.
 These are two simple, but common scenarios that can lead to costly outcomes if the wrong decision is made.

 By now, you should know that building a culture of cybersecurity awareness takes more than a one-time training course.
-At Aldridge, we execute regular phishing simulations and targeted training content for the accounting firms we work with to help them protect their sensitive data and reputation.
+We execute regular phishing simulations and targeted training content for the accounting firms we work with to help them protect their sensitive data and reputation.

 Check out our next blog where we will outline what it takes to build a culture of cybersecurity awareness and what an effective security training program looks like, “Cybersecurity Awareness Training for Accounting Firms.”

-If you would like to learn more about our approach to cybersecurity awareness training and testing, schedule a time to meet with a member of the Aldridge team today.
+If you would like to learn more about our approach to cybersecurity awareness training and testing, our IT support team can help.